andiweli/stouyapi/README.md

 ## Setup

 > [!NOTE]
-> Step-by-step setup instructions can be found in the [HOWTO-SETUP](https://github.com/andiweli/stouyapi/blob/master/HOWTO-SETUP.md).
+> Step-by-step setup instructions specific for Raspberry Pi can be found in the [HOWTO-SETUP](https://github.com/andiweli/stouyapi/blob/master/HOWTO-SETUP.md).

 ## Push to my OUYA